 Make it yours.
 As best you can, calculate how much money you will need to live on.
 If you're nearing retirement or have recently left the workforce but feel you aren't near your financial goals, you may want to consider different options to help bridge the gap — downsizing your home to lower housing costs or paying off debts, such as car loans, for example.

 Enlist the help of a financial professional to talk about solutions, liked fixed indexed annuities (FIAs).
-With their growth potential, protection from loss due to market downturns and guaranteed income to help your money last as long as it needs to, they may be a valuable addition to your diversified retirement strategy.
+With their growth potential, protection from loss due to market downturns and guaranteed income to help your money last as long as it needs to, a FIA may be a valuable addition to your diversified retirement strategy.

-- They live life with zest but are realistic about their health.
-It’s not easy to think about your health declining, but it’s a fact many people may face as they age thanks to longer lifespans and better medical care.
+- They live life with zest but are realistic their health.
+It's not easy to think about your health declining, but it's a fact many people may face as they age thanks to longer lifespans and better medical care.
 The retirees with the best futures are those who take their well-being seriously.
 An upbeat outlook combined with frequent exercise and plenty of activities that keep your brain active can help you feel better and may help improve your overall health.
 Surround yourself with friends and family who are there to help if you need it.

 - They're good communicators.
 This is especially important for couples who negotiate different visions of retirement.
 If one of you worked while the other stayed home, for example, retirement represents a big shift in how your days are spent.
 Happy retirees find ways to strike a balance between time together and time apart.
 It's important to maintain outside friendships or find new ones in addition to your together time.